Hippocampome-Org/synaptome_db/README.md

 transfer the values from the original 160 files and corresponding tables into a table for each condition, amounting to 32 tables in total.

+Note: the build_synaptome_db.sh script will delete the 1st column in csv files in the $CSV_DIR folder and add a new 1st column that has ID column numbers starting at
+1. An issue was found with importing the original files into the database because of their IDs starting at 0 and this fixes that issue.